patternfly/patternfly-org/packages/v4/src/content/developer-resources/accessibility-testing.md

 <input type="checkbox" unchecked /> **Labels:**
-- <input type="checkbox" unchecked /> **Link** labels should be unique unless they have the same url, should be descriptive/informative
+- <input type="checkbox" unchecked /> **Links:** Labels should be unique unless they have the same url.
+They should be descriptive/informative.
-- <input type="checkbox" unchecked /> **Buttons, form controls**, etc.
+- <input type="checkbox" unchecked /> **Buttons and form controls:**
-  - Go through form controls and check if they all have labels (accessible vs. good experience)
+  - Go through form controls and check if they all have labels.
+(Remember that there is a difference between being accessible and having a good, accessible experience.
+Clear, descriptive labels help create a better experience.)
-  - **Expandable buttons** should have some indication that it has the expandable control
+  - **Expandable buttons:** There should be some indication that it has the expandable control.
-- <input type="checkbox" unchecked /> **Form input** has to have some label even if not visible
+- <input type="checkbox" unchecked /> **Form inputs:** These inputs should have some label even if it's not visible.
-- <input type="checkbox" unchecked /> **Icons**: where you don’t visibly see text there should still be some kind of text for screen reader
+- <input type="checkbox" unchecked /> **Icons**: Where you don’t visibly see text there should still be some kind of text for screen reader.
 - <input type="checkbox" unchecked /> **Images**: Check all images for proper alt text.
 The exception to this practice is when images are primarily for presentation purposes and are not essential pieces of content.
 To signify that an image should be skipped by a screen reader, set the value of the alt attribute to an empty string, e.g., `alt=””`.
-- <input type="checkbox" unchecked /> **Landmark** regions have labels, more than one type of landmark and not the same (navigation, main, form, etc.)
+- <input type="checkbox" unchecked /> **Landmarks:** Landmark regions should have labels when there is more than one type of landmark and they are not the same (navigation, main, form, etc.).
-Section element shouldn’t be used unless it has a label
+Section element shouldn’t be used unless it has a label.
 - <input type="checkbox" unchecked /> **Tables**: Can you tell what the table is and what’s in it? (https://webaim.org/techniques/tables/)
-- <input type="checkbox" unchecked /> **Aria**: if there is visible text then there doesn’t need to be an `aria-label` (aria aids in description to screen reader users, doesn’t have to reiterate or override what might already be there, check that your aria is useful)
+- <input type="checkbox" unchecked /> **Aria**: If there is visible text then there doesn’t need to be an `aria-label`.
+(Aria aids in description to screen reader users.
+It doesn’t have to reiterate or override what might already be there so you should check that your aria is useful.)
   - It’s important to understand that ARIA can only affect the _semantics_ of an element; it has no effect on the _behavior_ of the element.
   - For example, while you can make an element hidden to screen readers with `aria-hidden=”true”`, that does not change the focus behavior for that element.